Student Research in Psychology

 Psychology capstone requirement

-Students also will have opportunities to conduct supervised research as part of their capstone requirement (PSY 460 & 461, Experimental Psychology), or to conduct independent research while completing an optional honors thesis (PSY 403, Honors Thesis).
+Students also will have opportunities to conduct supervised research as part of their capstone requirement (PSY 461, Experimental Psychology, which has a prerequisite of PSY 460), or to conduct independent research while completing an optional honors thesis (PSY 403, Honors Thesis).

 There are two possible options for the capstone.
-One option involves the course sequence of capstone courses (PSY 460 and PSY 461 for on-campus students or PSY 440 and PSY 441 for online students).
+One option involves the capstone course ( PSY 461 for on-campus students or PSY 441 for online students).
+Each capstone course has a prerequisite course (PSY 460 on campus and PSY 440 online).
 The other option, which has a GPA prerequisite, is PSY 403, Honors Thesis.
 This research is typically completed on campus over the course of a year.

-- PSY 460/461 or PSY 440/441, Capstone courses (2 quarters): Most students will complete their capstone requirement by enrolling in a sequence of capstone courses.
+- PSY 461 or PSY 441, Capstone courses: Most students will complete their capstone requirement by enrolling in a prerequisite course and then a capstone course.
 In these courses, students will work individually or in pairs to devise and complete a research project and to present the completed project as a poster session at the end of the term.
-These courses are graded and offered in the fall and winter terms (on campus) or winter and spring terms (online).
+These courses are graded and offered in the fall (prerequisite) and winter (capstone) terms (on campus) or winter (prerequisite) and spring (capstone) terms (online).
+Students who have transfer courses that might satisfy the prerequisite course should check with their Psychology adviser.

 - PSY 403, Honors Thesis: Some students may request to enroll in Psy 403, Honors Thesis, as their capstone, if both of the following conditions are met: a) The student has a GPA of at least 3.33 in coursework in Psychology at the beginning of his/her senior year. b) The student has approval from an adviser who is a member of the Psychology faculty.
 Note: The Honors thesis adviser does not have to be the same person as the student’s academic advisor.